Select Location

 Abirapro should be strictly taken as per your prescription from the doctor treating you with specific cancer.
 It is advisable not to change or stop your dose without prior discussion/suggestion from your doctor.
 The medicine should be taken on an empty stomach.

-Abirapro may cause various side effects or use impacts if administered with other medicines, vitamins, and herbal supplements.
+Abirapro may cause various side effects or use interactions if administered with other medicines, vitamins, and herbal supplements.
 Before starting Abirapro, your doctor should be completely aware of your medical history, previous ongoing treatments, and prescriptions.

 Abirapro is not a cancer treatment drug.
 It is a hormonal treatment to slow down the growth of prostate cancer cells in men.
 Specific studies to prove its efficiency/cure in any other type of cancer are yet not available.